By using this site, you agree to the Privacy Policy and Terms of Use.

 an effort to impart positive mindset through nurturing of values and life

-skills, especially 21st century skills, the project will work with
+st century skills, the project will work with

 education systems to formulate best ways to have formative assessments of